European Laboratory for Non-Linear Spectroscopy: Mission

 LENS mission is focused on three main goals: facilitating the scientific collaboration between European researchers in the field of linear and non-linear spectroscopy; providing the most advanced equipment available, assistance and advice to qualified researchers; conceive, plan and carry out research projects in collaboration with other universities and institutions both nationally and internationally.

 Structure

 LENS has a strong international and interdisciplinary structure.
 The Directive Council is composed of experts in different fields of research covered by LENS.
 Such Council oversees all scientific, administrative and financial activities: the University of Florence, the Italian National Institute of Optics under the CNR, the Max Planck Institute of Quantum Optics, the Kaiserslautern University of Technology and the Pierre and Marie Curie University are all represented on the board.

-The current LENS director, appointed by the Rector of the University of Florence on the proposal of the Directive Council, is Elisabetta Cerbai.
+The current LENS director, appointed by the Rector of the University of Florence on the proposal of the Directive Council, is Giovanni Modugno.

 The director shall be assisted by a European Committee composed of the Rectors and Presidents of universities and affiliated research organizations or their representatives.